 Do you have preferred weather conditions on the mountains?

 Normally I would say not too hot.
-But the cool thing with running is there are no bad conditions.
-If you choose the right layers you will have fun!
+But if you choose the right layers, there are no bad conditions and you will have fun!

 How do you prepare for winter mountaineering?

 A lot of endurance training spiced up with some strength sessions.
 I need time to get used to the cold again at the start of the season!
 It’s more about little things like handling gear with gloves on and actually feeling comfortable when the temperatures are freezing cold.

 Any goals you’d like to achieve this winter?

 For me, it’s about getting fit and ready for my upcoming expedition in the spring.
 I’m based in Chamonix for the winter,, so I really don’t have an excuse if that preparation doesn’t go well!
 I just can’t wait to see the new snow on big faces and climbable terrain this season.

 What’s on your wish list?